To provide for the care, health, and well-being of animals involved in research and education at the University of Wisconsin-Milwaukee

 - Knowing how to determine if the animal is experiencing pain or distress.

-- Utilizing appropriate anesthetics and analgesics for painful procedures, or justify to the IACUC why they can not be used
+- Utilizing appropriate anesthetics and analgesics for painful procedures

 - Using aseptic technique and proper procedures when performing surgery